rgon/OCDcommenter/README.md

 And, BTW, it changes all tabs to 4 spaces.

 ## Usage:
-Just run `OCDCommenter/__init__.py` and drag your script to it (or append it as the script parameter).
+Just run `OCDcommenter/__init__.py` and drag your script to it (or append it as the script parameter).
 It'll do the hard work for you.
-Your original file is backed up as *filename*.bak, so you can always revert one level.
 You may include this as a libary on your program, provided that you respect the license (read LICENSE.md).
+_Your original file is backed up as *filename*.bak, so you can always revert one level._

 ## Supported languages:
 The program detects the language based on the file's extension.
 If it's unknow, it prompts the user for a choice.